-All new complaints or other initial pleadings filed in an unlimited civil matter and submitted pursuant to local rule 1.7 must include local form MCV-101 Notice of Case Management Conference with the case name and number completed.
-The clerk will set a case management conference date and return the form to the e-filer.
-For new filings submitted by any non-e-filing means, the clerk will prepare and deliver local form MCV-101 Notice of Case Management Conference to the filing party at the time that the complaint or other initial pleading is filed.
-The party filing the initial pleading must serve a copy of the completed Notice of Case Management Conference on all parties named in the pleading, together with the summons, complaint, or other initial pleading.
+All Unlimited Civil complaints filed and submitted pursuant to local rule 1.7, must include local form MCV-101 Notice of Case Management Conference and Order to Show Cause re: Failure to Comply with Service Deadlines with the case name completed.

+The court clerk will set the required hearing dates and will return the form to the e-filer.
+For filings submitted by any means other than e-filing, the clerk will prepare and deliver the Notice form to the filing party at the time that the complaint is filed.
+The party filing the initial pleading must serve a copy of the completed notice on all parties named in the pleading, together with the summons, complaint, and other initial pleadings.